bbrowning/bbrowning.github.com/_posts/2010-06-06-developing-rails-apps-with-torquebox-and-vagrant.markdown

     $ vagrant up

 Wait 15-30 seconds for TorqueBox to start up and then point your browser to <http://localhost:3000/posts> - your app is back right where we left off.

+If you have any feedback, requests, or problems with the TorqueBox box, contact me on Twitter (@bbrowning).
+Enjoy!